The New Statesman (1987 TV series): Political ideals

 Over the course of the series, stage shows and newspaper columns, Alan opined on numerous topics, most of which demonstrated his contempt for the working class and indeed anyone not of the political and financial elite (the ordinaries).
 During an argument with a constituent, B'Stard declared that he believed he was helping British industry by driving a Bentley (a Lagonda In series 4) and having his suits handmade by British craftsmen.
 B'Stard's arrogance even extended to claiming that there was nothing wrong with the education system that could not be put right with £2,500 a term, and that National Health Service (NHS) waiting lists could be abolished by shutting down the health service, thereby eradicating poor people and eliminating poverty.
 B'Stard continued this train of thought through his defection to New Labour when he was instrumental in arranging a postcode lottery for cancer treatment so that "only the right people get better".

+B'Stard has demonstrated a willingness to ignore his 'principles', supposedly championing causes he does not believe in, in the pursuit of profit or other personal benefits.
+Having stated that he is a libertarian and thus believes that pornography, prostitution and drugs should be commercially available to willing consumers (including himself), he once supported a parliamentary anti-pornography group and the efforts of Lady Virginia Imry to publish her pamphlet "Sex is Wrong".
+In another instance, he endorsed environmentalism after a staged assassination attempt to campaign for the reintroduction of the death penalty by hanging (supposedly as an environmentally-friendly alternative to electrocution and a stronger deterrent to crime than lethal injection), with himself winning the contract to build new gallows.
+In most of these circumstances, he will claim to represent an organisation with an unwieldy long name and the acronym C.A.S.H. (i.e., the Christian Approach to Society Handbooks, Conservative Action for South Humberside or Central Amazonian Spiritual Healers) in order to fraudulently cash cheques from unsuspecting donors.